tensorturtle/classy-sort-yolov5/README.md

 ## Using ClassySORT

 ### Install Requirements
 Python 3.8 or later with all requirements.txt.
-To install un:
+To install run:

 `pip install -r requirements.txt`

 ### Run Tracking

-To run the tracker on your own video, run
+To run the tracker on your own video, run:

 `python classy_track.py --source /path/to/video.mp4 --view-img --save-txt --save-img`